arnespremberg/flexcomponents/readme.md

 ## Development

 Run `yarn develop` - the WP installation will be served with BrowserSync to the browser.
 You can use all of the [WP-CLI Commands](https://developer.wordpress.org/cli/commands/) by typing `yarn wp`.
-This will be useful to scaffold Custom Post Types, quickly edit settings etc.
+This will be useful to quickly edit settings etc.

 ## Generating/scaffolding components, post types and taxonomies